Christodoulos Stylianou, PhD

-Research Engineer (CyI) | PhD Student (EPCC)
+Research Engineer (CyI)

 Chris specializes in the area of High Performance Computing and more specifically in Heterogeneous and Distributed Computing, Performance Portability, and the application of Artificial Intelligence in accelerating Sparse Linear Algebra for the next generation hardware architectures.
+His current research interests are around acceleration of training time via sparsification of Neural Networks.
+Chris is also skilled in software development, training, and fostering collaboration between academia, industry, and government with a growing interest in product management.

 Research